akumuthan-dev/data-flow/README.md

 	macros.dateutil.relativedelta.relativedelta(months=+1, days=-1) }}', 'YYYY-MM-DD'));
 ```
 - Logs show up after task completed it's the expected behaviour with Airflow remote logging.
 (S3 is used to centralized logs)

+### Rerunning failed tasks

+The pipelines are structured to make it possible to recover in case one of the tasks fails.
+In order to rerun a failed task you need to select it in the Airflow graph/tree view and click "Clear".
+This makes Airflow "forget" the previous result and reschedule the task.
+By default, Airflow will also clear any tasks that depend on the selected one ("downstream"), which is what we want most of the time.

+Since things like temporary DB table names and S3 fetch cache locations are using DAG run ID, using "Clear" instead of triggering a new run means tasks will be able to reuse them.
+It also means any external task sensors that are still waiting will pick up the new result (built-in sensors only check the exact execution time, so will ignore any manually triggered DAG runs).

+For data import pipelines, it's important to keep the state of DB tables in mind when choosing a task to re-run:

+* If a pipeline fails during fetch or DB insert, the temporary table will get removed during DAG cleanup.
+So in order to rerun it, "create-temp-tables" task needs to be cleared first.
+If the fetch was successful it will rerun insert task using existing S3 cache, otherwise the entire DAG needs to be cleared in order to rerun fetch as well.
+* If a check or swap DB tables tasks fail then the temporary table is left in place, so (as long as there were no bugs in fetch/insert tasks that needed a new release) only the failed tasks need to be cleared for a rerun.